trinary/scratchlab/README.md

   data: (d, e) ->
     e.append data.whatever
 ```
  * Push your code to your repo, and everyone using it will see its effects immediately.
+(TODO)